 Who is a Good Candidate for a Nose Job?

-Before surgery, our rhinoplasty patients engage in a thorough consultation with one of our cosmetic surgeons.
-The rhinoplasty procedure is performed at our plastic surgery Dallas facility.
+Before surgery, our rhinoplasty patients engage in a thorough consultation with one of our plastic surgeons.
+The rhinoplasty procedure is performed at our plastic surgery facility.
 During the rhinoplasty consultation, your cosmetic surgeon will discuss your medical history and rhinoplasty expectations and evaluate your nose to determine the techniques that will produce the finest outcomes for you.
 Your plastic surgeon will create a surgery plan that includes pre-surgery instructions, surgical techniques and anesthesia to be used, and post-operative care and expectations.
-Your cosmetic surgeon may also recommend other cosmetic surgery procedures to help you achieve the look you want, such as facelift in Dallas.
-In order to improve skin clarity and fine lines, the surgeon might also suggest a chemical peel and Botox®, Radiesse®, Juvederm®, or Sculptra® injections.
+Your cosmetic surgeon may also recommend other cosmetic surgery procedures to help you achieve the look you want, such as facelift.
+In order to improve skin clarity and fine lines, the surgeon might also suggest a chemical peel and BOTOX® Cosmetic, Radiesse®, Juvederm®, or Sculptra® injections.

 Rhinoplasty is an outpatient procedure that takes approximately one to two hours.
 To minimize scarring, incisions are placed inside the nose or in the line where the nose meets the cheek.
 During the procedure, your cosmetic surgeon manipulates the bone and cartilage of your nose to form the desired shape.
 To help the nose preserve its new shape, a splint is placed on the outside of the nose and nasal packs may be placed inside.